bradleyfalzon/apicompat/README.md

 [![Build Status](https://travis-ci.org/bradleyfalzon/abicheck.svg?branch=master)](https://travis-ci.org/bradleyfalzon/abicheck) [![Coverage Status](https://coveralls.io/repos/github/bradleyfalzon/abicheck/badge.svg?branch=master)](https://coveralls.io/github/bradleyfalzon/abicheck?branch=master) [![GoDoc](https://godoc.org/github.com/bradleyfalzon/abicheck?status.svg)](https://godoc.org/github.com/bradleyfalzon/abicheck)

 `abicheck` is a tool to check for the introduction of backwards incompatible changes.

-Specifically, it checks all exported declarations for changes which would cause a consumer of the package to have build failures.
-For example, it will alert if a function's parameter types change, but not if the purpose of those parameters change (e.g. the parameters are swapped but the type stays the same).
+`abicheck`:
+- Guarantees that all consumers of a library will still be able to build without failures
+- Only checks exported declarations
+- There are no false positives (if there are, it's a bug)
+- Not every backwards incompatible change can be detected, swapping argument parameters and other changes still need to be considered by the library author.
+- Can be simply consumed as a library

-Secondary tasks could be detecting current semver and suggesting an appropriate increase, and generally listing all changes for help in release notes/commit messages.
+Secondary tasks could include:
+- Detecting current semver and suggesting an appropriate increase
+- Listing all changes for help in writing release notes/commit messages.

 Try it: